1924 Cuba hurricane: Impact and records

 After a reanalysis of hurricanes between 1921 and 1925, the National Hurricane Center's Atlantic reanalysis project determined that this hurricane attained maximum sustained winds of 165 mph, making it a Category 5 hurricane on the Saffir–Simpson Hurricane Scale.
-The hurricane is the earliest known to have attained the intensity, besting the 1928 Okeechobee hurricane, which was previously thought to be the earliest storm of this intensity.
+The hurricane is the earliest known to have attained the intensity, eclipsing the 1928 Okeechobee hurricane, which was previously thought to be the earliest storm of this intensity.
 It is also one of only two on record to make landfall in Cuba at Category 5 status, with the other being Hurricane Irma of 2017, which also made landfall with maximum sustained winds of 165 mph.
 A hurricane in 1846 that hit the country was also thought to have struck at Category 5 status, although the storm existed prior to the start of the Atlantic hurricane database.

 When the steamship "Toledo" recorded an atmospheric pressure of 922 mbar during the 1924 Cuba hurricane, it was the lowest pressure recorded in an Atlantic hurricane, breaking the previous record of 924 mbar (27.28 inHg) in the Atlantic hurricane of 1853.
 The record during this storm lasted until the 1932 Cuba hurricane, when a minimum pressure of 915 mbar was reported.
 The reading of 932 mbar at Los Arroyos in Mantua, Pinar del Río remains the lowest pressure recorded on land in Cuba.